Sindh Institute of Urology & Transplantation

-The Sindh Institute of Urology & Transplantation (SIUT) is a dialysis & kidney transplant centre located in Pakistan.
+The Sindh Institute of Urology & Transplantation (SIUT) is a dialysis and kidney transplant centre located in Pakistan.

-SIUT was founded by Dr. Adibul Hasan Rizvi and it is Pakistan's largest kidney disease center, as well as Pakistan's largest public sector health organisation.
+SIUT was founded by Adeebul Hasan Rizvi and it is one of the largest kidney disease center in Pakistan.

+History

 It began as a department of urology at the government-run Civil Hospital in 1970 and became autonomous in 1991.
 Ten to twelve transplants are performed weekly, and in 2003, doctors at SIUT performed Pakistan's first liver transplant.
 In 2004, a child care unit was opened.
 All services provided by SIUT, including dialysis and transplantation, are provided free of cost with dignity.

 SIUT Chablani Medical Center Sukkur

 Establishing SIUT, Sukkur, was an innovative response to the need of the people of Sindh was planned in the year 2009.
-Since SIUT holds human life valuable and healthcare as the people's birthright, kidney patients "are not allowed to die because they cannot afford to live".
-Dr Rizvi anticipates the needs of his patients and responds accordingly.
+Rizvi anticipates the needs of his patients and responds accordingly.
 To make dialysis accessible, he conceptualized a network of satellite centers in various parts of Pakistan to save patients the trouble of commuting from far-flung areas of Sindh, southern parts of Punjab and Baluchistan to go for this procedure twice a week as far as Karachi.

-Introduction and background

-At last on 2 February 2012 Prof. Dr. Adibul Hasan Rizvi, Director Sindh Institute of Urology and Transplantation, along with a team of doctors and paramedical staff inaugurated SIUT-Chablani Medical Center Sukkur.
+On 2 February 2012 Adibul Hasan Rizvi, Director Sindh Institute of Urology and Transplantation, along with a team of doctors and paramedical staff inaugurated SIUT-Chablani Medical Center Sukkur.
 Initially as a day care Dialysis Center with 16 Haemodialysis machines and OPD, which shall facilitate a large number of underprivileged patients of Upper Sindh, Lower Punjab & Baluchistan.

-Indoor facilities

 Clinical laboratory

-On 3 October 2013, a special ceremony was held at the Sindh Institute of Urology and Transplantation (SIUT) Chablani Medical Center to dedicate its clinical laboratory in memory of Dr Tanveer Abbasi a renowned writer, poet and intellectual of Sindh.
+On 3 October 2013, a special ceremony was held at the Sindh Institute of Urology and Transplantation (SIUT) Chablani Medical Center to dedicate its clinical laboratory in memory of Tanveer Abbasi a renowned writer, poet and intellectual of Sindh.